 For me, the audio experience is where the true value comes out of an integrated package like this one.
 A $300 webcam is priced high when you compare the visuals to some existing products, but I wouldn’t hesitate to recommend this to anyone if they can nail their goal of sounding like a studio mic.

 I'm definitely looking forward to the future of this product, only time will tell if it lives up to the hype.

 1 year update

 I've been getting a lot of messages asking if I'm still using this camera, so I figured I'd give a little update after close to a year of use.

 I ended up selling it a few months ago.

-It was ok while I was using it, but the quality of my DSLR camera that was already set up for web cam use made it hard to go back to the faux-blurred background that this camera offered.
+It was good while I was using it, but the quality of my DSLR camera that was already set up for web cam use made it hard to go back to the digitally blurred background that this camera offered.